Registration is now open!

 I don’t know anything about Jewish texts.
 I don’t know Torah from Talmud.
 I never went to Jewish day school.
 Is this for me?

 It’s exactly for you!
 The Jewish Learning Fellowship is ideal for students who feel that they do not have a strong Jewish textual background but want to learn more.
-We will study texts in such a way that you need almost no Jewish experience and yet will still be able to learn a lot.
-And even if you do have some Jewish learning, we encourage you to sign up!
+We will study texts in a way that requires almost no Jewish experience and no prereqs.
+Even if you already have some Jewish learning, we encourage you to sign up!
 We are mainly looking for people who want to explore their Jewish identity–whatever that looks like.

 I’ve never been to Israel and I don’t know much about it.
 Is this for me?

-Yes!
-Israel: Home & Homeland does not require any specific knowledge of Israel or experience being in the country.
+As for Israel: Home & Homeland, the program does not require any specific knowledge of Israel or experience being in the country.
 However, it does require being able to try to relate to Israel and to use Israel as a lens to ask big questions about yourself.
 For instance, we may ask something like, “How do you feel when you see Israel in the news,” which does not require a specific answer but does hope you can draw on some sort of experience or memory.
 No matter your knowledge level or past experience, we ask that you think critically, do your best to relate to Israel, and try to use it as a lens for discovery.

 Israel can be a very charged topic.
 How do you plan to address that in JLF?

 Israel can be a charged topic and discussion around it can involved differing opinions and heated debate.
 We therefore ask all fellows to agree to the following:

 - To bring an open mind to our conversations.